Palit GeForce RTX 5050 Dual specifications and in-depth review

 Pros

-• Supports modern graphics technologies like ray tracing and DLSS, enhancing visual quality and performance in compatible games.
+• Supports ray tracing and DLSS, enabling hardware-accelerated effects and AI-based upscaling in compatible applications

 Cons